Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter33.md

 # General inzzii Webshop settings

 When you have setup your webshop with all the previous steps, there are still some extra tuning settings left.
-These will be available within this section of the webshop.
+These settings will be at your disposal within this section of the webshop.

 ## What to do so you have a good inzzii Webshop